Inovio Pharmaceuticals Inc. (INO)’s latest performance is not what we had anticipated - News Daemon

 Inovio Pharmaceuticals Inc. (NASDAQ: INO) Trading Performance Indicators

-You can see what Inovio Pharmaceuticals Inc. (INO) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 3.30.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 23.90.
+Here are Inovio Pharmaceuticals Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 3.30.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 21.19.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -1.19, a number that is poised to hit -0.14 in the next quarter and is forecasted to reach -0.35 in one year’s time.